shaque32/nba-over-under-predictor/README.md

-# nab-over-under-predictor
+# nba-over-under-predictor
-Program to gauge probability of bets hitting
+Program to estimate probability of bets hitting